• Skip to primary navigation

 Other seafood soup recipes

 If you ask me, fish and shellfish are the perfect ingredients to make a delicious and hearty soup.
 From stews to chowders to gumbo, the possibilities are endless!
-Here are a few of my favorite recipes I think you’ll enjoy:

 When you’ve tried this stew, please don’t forget to let me know how you liked it and rate the recipe in the comments below!